 The Financial Institution Anti-Fraud Enforcement Act of 1990 has the potential to be a remarkably powerful tool, yet it has never been heavily used by whistleblowers, their counsel, or the Department of Justice.
 Now is an excellent time to begin employing this cause of action.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by NAAUSA News on October 23, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by NAAUSA News on October 23, 2014.

 FIAFEA: The Ace that is Rarely Played

 The 2008 financial crisis happened faster and the resulting recession was deeper than most observers predicted.
 The executive and legislative response was unprecedented.
 After the all of BearStearns and the shock wave it sent through the industry, banks were loaned unfathomable sums of money to prevent the collapse of the entire system, and the nation’s largest loan securitizers were placed under federal conservatorship.
 Americans were incensed with the industry and the pain suffered by all, even those who played little to no role in inflating the bubble.

 It may be somewhat frustrating, then, to realize that, before the intense government response in the years following 2008, there was an arrow in the regulatory quiver that might have mitigated against such a profound collapse.
 The Financial Institution Anti-Fraud Enforcement Act of 1990 (FIAFEA) was passed in the wake of the savings and loan crisis of the 1980s, and is a powerful and broadly applicable legal tool that has thus far remained relatively dormant.

 What Frauds Give Rise to a FIAFEA Claim